CompEvol/NZGOT/README.md

 uc parser, etc. (core.community.io, core.io, core.uc)
 * utils for DNA sequences, Amino Acid sequences, trees, etc. (core.util)

-Each tool should contain its main class and build script, and its ownership may be maintained by different collaborators or research groups.
+Each of other packages represents an independent project, but it may share the code with others.
+Core package is always on the top of dependency, it cannot contain any code of other packages.
-It contains the following tools at the current version:
+The available packages at the current version are:

 1) Community matrix analysis.
-Core package: nzgo.cma
+Main package: nzgo.cma
 Owners: Walter Xie, Alexei Drummond

 2) Error correction tool for the next-generation sequencing data.
-Core package: nzgo.ec
+Main package: nzgo.ec
 Owners: Thomas Hummel, Alexei Drummond, Walter Xie

+3) Useful tools for BEAST 2 project.
+Main package: nzgo.beast
+Owners: Walter Xie